sairajkhope/rhino-zero/public/posts/ontheprowl-1.md

 ## Problem Statement

 ## Research Findings

 ## Design Approach

-As a co-founder and one of the two designers on the project I worked on both the Branding & Website Design & Architecture.
+As a co-founder I worked on Design, Business Strategy & Content for the knowledge platform.
+Our main brand & Visual Design was the Mastermind of [Shashank Seth](https://shashankseth.in/) & with his creative direction we concocted a very unique stylization which was inspired by tribal and modern influences.

 ![OnTheProwl Branding](/images/otp_stylesheet_2.webp)
 ![OnTheProwl Branding](/images/otp_stylesheet_3.webp)